Remilo7/startopole/README.md

       - Events edition
       - Events removing
     - List fencers in admin and coach panel
+      - Showing details of fencer
-    - Messages
+      - Sending messages
         - Sending messages of two categories to fencers from Coach or Admin
         - Deleting sent messages
         - Displaying messages in user panel

 ## Running the application locally